-Cosmic rays and LEGO at the IOP
+Cosmic rays and Lego at the IOP

-Cosmic rays are high energy particles which travel from space – from stars, from supernovae explosions of stars and from other sources currently unknown to us – to the outer layer of the Earth’s atmosphere.
-They are high energy particles, also called primary particles, which do not reach ground level because they collide with air molecules high up in the atmosphere.
+Cosmic rays are high-energy particles which travel from space – from stars, from supernovae explosions of stars and from other sources currently unknown to us – to the outer layer of the Earth’s atmosphere.
+They are high-energy particles, also called primary particles, which do not reach ground level because they collide with air molecules high up in the atmosphere.
 These collisions result in a shower of lower energy, sub-atomic particles, some of which reach the ground and can be detected.

-The school and college students analyse the data through guidance with researchers at numerous UK Universities and the project gives students the opportunity to participate in real research, and find out more about these mysterious and rare cosmic particles.
+The school and college students analyse the data through guidance with researchers at numerous UK universities and the project gives students the opportunity to participate in real research, and find out more about these mysterious and rare cosmic particles.

-As part of the evening’s activities, Dr Ben Still, physicist, author and science educator gave a talk on how the investigation of cosmic rays led to the discovery of muons; strange particles which were readily made but reluctantly decayed – the start of a journey which ended in the discovery of quarks – through the medium of LEGO.
+As part of the evening’s activities, Dr Ben Still, physicist, author and science educator, gave a talk on how the investigation of cosmic rays led to the discovery of muons; strange particles which were readily made but reluctantly decayed – the start of a journey which ended in the discovery of quarks – through the medium of Lego.

 Chris Shepherd, IOP teacher recruitment and retention manager, awarded the team a special Lego cup from the IOP.
 He said: “The new IOP site on Islington’s Caledonian Road is a unique public space where we hold family-friendly, community events and deliver outreach work across Islington.

 "We run homework clubs in partnership with the Islington Science for Life network for local students studying GCSE physics, hosted a Children’s Science Conference that brought together over 50 primary school pupils from across Islington, and host family-friendly exhibitions and events programmes for our Islington neighbours which also bring visitors into the area.